 TIP: When Router is minimized you can restore it by double-clicking on the Router tray icon.
 You can also restore Router by double-clicking on the Router icon on the desktop or restarting Router from the Programs menu.

 Exit: Clicking on this item will terminate Router.

-NOTE: if Router is not running, application software will be unable to communicate with the radio through USB Interface II.
+NOTE: when Router is terminated, application software will no longer be able to communicate with USB Interface III and the radio.

 PRESET MENU